 Visitation to the ICU at any one time is limited to two immediate family members who are over 12 years of age.
 Please check with the nurse at the nurse’s desk before entering a patient room, as procedures may be occurring, the patient may be asleep, or the patient may have requested “No Visitors” at that time.
 Exceptions to this rule are at the discretion of the nurse on duty.
 The ICU nurse’s primary concern is the patient, and he/she will make all decisions with this in mind.

 Silk flowers and mylar balloons are permitted in the ICU, but we do not permit fresh, dried or live plants, flowers and latex balloons.
-Latex balloons are a potential source for allergies and are not allowed anywhere in the hospital.
+Latex balloons are a potential source for allergies and are not allowed anywhere in the health system.
 Real flowers are a potential source of allergens, dirt and insects, all of which may be harmful to a seriously ill patient.
 Please inform family and friends of this when possible.
 ICU patients receiving real flowers/plants will be allowed to see the item, then a family member will be asked to take them home.